Ways of Seeing: Spring Morning: Haverstock Hill. George Clausen 1881

 Awkward thing - brick column coming out of her shoulder.
 She’s pinned down by those receding columns on both shoulders.

 I’ve decided, on or around the anniversary of my first visit to the Clausen, I’m going to make it my last (in terms of sitting down and evaluating it).
 I feel quite sad, sat here, in front of it.
 It feels like a betrayal - where should I go next?
 Should I think of such things when I still have a little time to spend with this one?
-Already, my eyes are peeling off to the left and right - Should I parle with the Poppyseed gatherers of northern France?
+Already, my eyes are peeling off to the left and right - Should I parle with the Poppyseed Gatherers of Northern France?
 Or run off with the Girl Combing Her Hair?
-Now that would be naughty.
+Now that would be rude.

 11 Jan